AntonioAlgaba/Team-Profile-Generator/README.md

 ## Installation
-  npm install inquirer is required.
+  npm install inquirer and jest are required.

 ## Usage
 When you run node index.js, the application uses the inquirer package to prompt you in the command line with a series of questions.
 First, you have to write information about the manager and then you can choose more emplyees as ingeneer or intern, or just stop building the team.